-Dr. Chapdelaine: Well, we had forty graduating in our class, I think…in ’80 we probably had 300 graduating.
-I’m not, I guess that because now we’re up to about 600.
-Miley, not Miley You got Our Lady of Mercy Chapel, the Gatehouse, McAuley and the new O’Hare with the latest addition!
+Dr. Chapdelaine: Well, we had forty graduating in our class, I think…in ’80 we probably had 300 graduating. …I guess that because now we’re up to about 600.
+You got Our Lady of Mercy Chapel, the Gatehouse, McAuley and the new O’Hare with the latest addition!
 I had been teaching part time and I taught in O’Hare so I was somewhat familiar with that.
 The library had been opened while I was here.
 And then other things were picking up.
 Like student campus center, the IT, the great big IT place.
 The extra dormitories.
-Miley expanded, and I’m not sure when Miley came into being, but that I think was, I think I was here when Miley was built.
+Miley expanded, and I’m not sure when Miley came into being, but…, I think I was here when Miley was built.
 I think I was, I’m not sure if you have the history on when Miley was built.
 Administration had changed.
 Oh!
 That’s the other thing that was very obvious.
 The few that are Sisters of Mercy are dressed in lay clothes so that you really couldn’t tell, but it looked as though actually there is probably a ninety percent lay faculty due to the decline in religious, and that was one of the big things.
 Plus I got to realize that a lot of the people I had known from the past were still around here when I was a student.
 Sister Lucille and Sister Sheila were the administrators for most of my tenure here, and I just have the greatest respect for the two of them.
-And then when Sister Lucille retired, Sister Therese took over, and her leadership style was a little bit different, but she’s done dynamo on expanding this campus.
+And then when Sister Lucille retired, Sister Therese took over, and her leadership style was a little bit different, but she’s been a dynamo on expanding this campus.
 I mean I can’t say how much!
 I mean Lucille did the McKillop Library, but Therese has done tremendous amounts at making this school what it is.
 She was different as a leader.
 Didn’t roam the corridors as often and come in and talk to you, but she was aware of everything that was going on.
-And then when Sister Jane came in I think I was only here one year as a full time faculty, and now I see her all the time that I’m back part time, but Sister Lucille was a very dynamic leader, and I mean she just inspired she had that charisma.
+And then when Sister Jane came in I think I was only here one year as a full time faculty, and now I see her all the time that I’m back part time, but Sister Lucille was a very dynamic leader, and I mean she just inspired; she had that charisma.
 Whereas Sister Therese didn’t quite have the charisma, but boy she had the go ahead.
 I’m sure you’ve heard that before!
-Oh, Chris Cannon.
-Anybody mention Chris Cannon?
+Oh, Chris Kiernan.
+Anybody mention Chris Kiernan?

 Samantha: No.

 Dr. Chapdelaine: When Sister Lucille was here and Sister Sheila was provost, Dr. [William] Burrell was the Dean of Faculty and Graduate Studies and Chris Kiernan who was here in our History Department was promoted [to] Dean of Undergraduate Studies.
 And he was an individual that just loved the students, loved everybody and he had the same temperament like Sister Lucille.
-The environment here with Chris was just, it was just wonderful I mean it was always a happy.
+The environment here with Chris was just…wonderful; I mean it was always happy.
 I’m not saying it isn’t now, but he was wonderful in his leadership role.
 You’d go to him for an issue he always weighed both sides, but he was really concerned about the students.
 He really had an impact on the University and the faculty as well.
 Chris later returned to the History Department where he was well-respected.
 Chris died maybe 8 years ago while a faculty member.